Spotting Diet Fads: A Guide to Making Informed Nutritional Choices

 In short, no.

-The ketogenic diet was originally used to help reduce incidences of seizures in epileptic children and has little benefit otherwise.
+The ketogenic diet was originally used to help reduce incidences of seizures in epileptic children and has little long-term benefit otherwise.

 Any diet that cuts out a whole food group or macronutrient is not something we would recommend.
 It is extremely restrictive and unsustainable and tends to involve a large amount of saturated fat as well, which can increase your cholesterol levels.